ThomasApplewhite/LexGame/Documentation/Phone/PhoneControl.md

 btw, _fields_ and _child nodes_ are _italics_, while **functions** and **signals** are **bold**.

 ### Fields
+export active_app_control_nodepath: A nodepath pointing to the Control that the active AppSlate should parent to.

+export inactive_app_control_nodepath: A nodepath pointing to the Control that inactive AppSlates should parent to.

+var active_app_control: The Control that the active AppSlate should parent to.

+var inactive_app_control: The Control that inactive AppSlates should parent to.

 export appslate_path_dict:  An int->NodePath dict that associates an int (which represents a GameEnums.AppSlateType) with a path to a prexisting AppSlate node.

 export starting_appslate_type: An int (which represents a GameEnums.AppSlateType) that indicates which type of AppSlate the game should start.